 The application is easy and can be done with a piece of rag, brush, or sprayer.

-If at times, you need to remove this natural finish and color from shellacked wood, it can be done either by sanding or by using denatured alcohol.
+If at times, you need to remove this natural finish and color from shellacked wood, it can be done either by sanding or by using denatured alcohol, or even both.

 Here is a step-by-step process you need to follow…

-Before proceeding, with sanding or alcohol solution make sure you mop the entire floor nicely.
+Before proceeding, with sanding or alcohol solution make sure you sponge or mop the entire floor nicely.

 For old floors that have deposited dust, debris or soot, prepare a strong solution in a bucket with hot water and detergent.